 Eastern Fox Squirrels, Sciurus niger, may have been named for their reddish-orange hair and bushy tail, resembling that of a fox.
 They’re the largest tree squirrels native to North America, 18 to 29 inches long (45.7 to 73.7 cm), not counting their tail, which is about 12 inches long (30.5 cm).
 They weigh about two pounds (0.9 kg).

 Eastern Gray Squirrels, Sciurus carolinensis, are predominately gray, but may sometimes have a brownish tinge.
 Their belly is whitish, and in winter the ears may be white.
 Their tail may be a lighter color, too.
 They’re about 14 to 20 inches long (35.6 to 73.6 cm), plus a 7- to 10-inch tail (17.8 to 25.4 cm).
 They weigh about 16 to 24 ounces (0.5 to 0.7 kg).

 Some extreme color variations occur in both species, often particular to the region in which they live.
 For instance, a population of dark-headed, gray-backed Fox Squirrels lives in the Southeast.
-A black population of Fox Squirrels lives in one small Kansas town, Marysville, and a totally white (but not albino) population of Eastern Gray Squirrels lives in Brevard, North Carolina, and other towns.
+A black population of Fox Squirrels lives in one small Kansas town, Marysville, and a few other places.
+And a totally white (but not albino) population of Eastern Gray Squirrels lives in Brevard, North Carolina, and other towns.
 Both species molt (shed) their hair twice a year, in spring and fall (hair on the ears and tail may molt only once a year).